kishkath/EVA/6 - Advanced Convolutions/README.md

       C. utils.py which has useful functions like normalizing, dataloading, briefly called as helper functions and also returns class accuracy

-      D. CIFAR10_model.ipynb and CIFAR10_62Epochs.ipynb are of same architecture, they just ran for different number of epochs.
-The CIFAR10_model which was planned for 84 and CIFAR10_62Epochs was planned for 62 Epochs.

-      E. less_weighted-model.ipynb is a notebook which contains all features in it which doesnt import files like main.py, utils, model and architecture consists of 191K Parameters.
+      D. CIFAR10.ipynb is the one which has given the target val-accuracy with receptive Field greater than 44.

+         &

+         CIFAR10_62Epochs.ipynb is of different architecture and with few more parameters of 192K, which is iterated for 62 Epochs, and it nearly reached the target but couldn't achieve it and has receptive field of 35.